kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 For my own reference, here is a to-do list of features I plan to add to this blog in the near future:

-- Microblog - this will be a list of my status.cafe statues, probably extracted using the Surfing Waves RSS widget
+- Microblog - this will be a list of my status.cafe statuses, probably extracted using the Surfing Waves RSS widget
 - More image styling options in posts, maybe even an image gallery or carousel?
 - A way to filter or list posts by date
 - Update graphics - I gotta stop reusing that same Catnekos png